therendertree/SemanticPaletteGuidedColorPropagation/README.md

 ## Semantic features extraction

-1. We follow Yagiz Aksoy's code to extract the semantic features, please refer to https://github.com/iyah4888/SIGGRAPH18SSS, replace the main_hyper.py with **Extract_Semantic/SemanticExtractor.py** and add file **Extract_Semantic/save_features.py** into it
+1. We follow Yagiz Aksoy's code to extract the semantic features, please refer to https://github.com/iyah4888/SIGGRAPH18SSS, replace the main_hyper.py with **Extract_Semantic/SemanticExtractor.py** and add the file **Extract_Semantic/save_features.py** into it
 2. Run **SemanticExtractor.py** to extract the semantic feature of an input image